What is a duopoly, and how does it affect the American worker?

 • Financial Augmentation to create new funded entities within existing systems

-My goal is simple: to ensure that taxpayer dollars deliver measurable results and that contractors remain aligned with your agency’s mission—not just the terms of the contract.
+The goal is simple: To ensure that your investment dollars in your infrastructure deliver measurable results and that contractors remain aligned with your agency’s mission—not just the terms of the contract.

 Please share the link (https://wix.to/yC34Z1Z) to this article with interested colleagues.